varnish/zipnish/README.md

-## Solution Steps ##
+## Next Steps ##

-1. Install ZipKin and have it up and running
+1. Mimic data flow with parent headers etc. just as zip kin uses inside you application.
-2. Feed false data to mysql database.
+2. Make the application function as close to ZipKin as possible.
-3. Replace false data generation layer with python varnish logger.
+3.

 ## Tracking Micro-Services via Varnish Cache ##